 “Here’s the problem with that — sexual harassment stems from a bigger issue than women’s bodies being on display, because personally coming down to Venice, I’m harassed on an almost daily basis.”

 At his vendor station on Ocean Front Walk not far from Rose Avenue, Micah Denton, a homeless artist who looks like the victim of a catastrophic shipwreck, said the new vote for topless bathing was “almost like they were trying to get a strip club on the beach instead of focusing on providing shelter, hot showers, meals, baby wipes, and iPads” for people in need.

 “Those nudies should be ashamed of themselves,” commented Sal Mangiacavallo, 87, surveying the crowd.
 “They’re too old.
 Half of them look like they’re playing bocce ball with cantaloupes.”

 Bonin, the LA councilman who represents Venice, sought to douse any suggestion that he would carry water for the topless-sunbathing advocates.

 “While I appreciate the idea,” he said, “right now my priorities for Venice are increasing public safety, housing the homeless and protecting affordable housing, reining in overdevelopment, enhancing mobility and improving the delivery of core city services.”

-The Venice council's action is in line with a large and growing clothing-optional trend.
+Mr. Calucci offers a humorous local take on what is a nationwide trend of clothing-optional initiatives and events.
 San Francisco has had an active Naked Rights movement for many years, with practitioners demonstrating outside its city hall.
 Naked bike rides attract thousands of riders every spring in cities worldwide.

 And, too, there have been annual "Go Topless Day" parades every summer in many American cities.
 Below is a picture of the 2009 parade on the Venice boardwalk.